Powers of Darkness (Iceland): Discovery

-Differences between Dracula and Makt Myrkranna
+Differences between Dracula and Makt myrkranna

-The plot of Makt Myrkranna is essentially the same as Dracula, though the differences between Dracula and Makt Myrkranna have been much commented upon.
-Many of the characters had different names, the book was shorter and there was much more emphasis on sexuality of the characters in Makt Myrkranna.
-Roos wrote: "Although Dracula received positive reviews in most newspapers of the day...the original novel can be tedious and meandering....Powers of Darkness, by contrast, is written in a concise, punchy style; each scene adds to the progress of the plot."
-Stoker in Dracula has the count speak favorably of the Viking berserkers from Iceland as bloodthirsty warriors who were the terror of Europe, Asia and Africa, which Valdimar removed.
-Stoker also gave Dracula the ability to shape-shift into any animal he pleased, which was removed by Valdimar, even though the inspiration for this power of Dracula's came from Icelandic folklore, which Stoker had learned about from reading The Book of Were-Wolves by Sabine Baring-Gould, who had lived in Iceland for a time.
+The plot of Makt myrkranna is essentially the same as Dracula, though the differences between Dracula and Makt myrkranna have been much commented upon.
+Many of the characters had different names, the book was shorter, and there was much more emphasis on the characters' sexuality in Makt myrkranna.
+De Roos wrote: "Although Dracula received positive reviews in most newspapers of the day ... the original novel can be tedious and meandering ....
+Powers of Darkness, by contrast, is written in a concise, punchy style; each scene adds to the progress of the plot."
+In Dracula, Stoker has the count speak favorably of the Viking berserkers from Iceland as bloodthirsty warriors who were the terror of Europe, Asia and Africa, which Valdimar removed.
+Stoker also gave Dracula the ability to shape-shift into any animal he pleased, which Valdimar removed, even though the inspiration for this power of Dracula's came from Icelandic folklore, which Stoker had learned about from reading The Book of Were-Wolves by Sabine Baring-Gould, who had lived in Iceland for a time.

-Despite the fact that the author's preface spoke of his "friend" Jonathan Harker, in Makt Myrkranna, he is called Thomas Harker, Mina Harker becomes Wilma Harker, and Lucy Westenra is renamed Lucy Western.
+Despite the fact that the author's preface spoke of his "friend" Jonathan Harker, in Makt myrkranna, he is called Thomas Harker.
+Mina Harker becomes Wilma Harker and Lucy Westenra is renamed Lucy Western.
 Only Count Dracula is not renamed.
-Wilma Harker is described having gone to Vienna to be treated by Dr. Sigmund Freud, an aspect of her background story that does not appear in Dracula.
-Dracula is an epistolary novel; by contrast Makt Myrkranna has an omniscient narrator in Part II.
-The American novelist Colin Fleming has argued that the frequent references to Norse mythology and Scandinavian literature in Makt Myrkranna were Valdimar's contribution to the story rather than Stoker's.
-Fleming noted that in Dracula, Stoker worked in subtle sexual references to serve as metaphors for "...deeper, dark concepts: the idea of an antichrist, the blood-sucking serving as a compelling, hellish inversion of communion.
-Makt Myrkranna, conversely, could have had the subtitle Lust in a Cape".
-In Makt Myrkranna, Harker has an obsession with breasts as he speaks frequently of the "bosom" of various women he encounters in Transylvania.
+Wilma Harker is described as having gone to Vienna to be treated by Dr. Sigmund Freud, an aspect of her background story that does not appear in Dracula.
+Dracula is an epistolary novel; by contrast Makt myrkranna has an omniscient narrator in part two.
+The American novelist Colin Fleming has argued that the frequent references to Norse mythology and Scandinavian literature in Makt myrkranna were Valdimar's contribution to the story rather than Stoker's.
+Fleming noted that in Dracula, Stoker worked in subtle sexual references to serve as metaphors for "... deeper, dark concepts: the idea of an antichrist, the blood-sucking serving as a compelling, hellish inversion of communion.
+Makt myrkranna, conversely, could have had the subtitle Lust in a Cape".
+In Makt myrkranna, Harker has an obsession with breasts as he speaks frequently of the "bosom" of various women he encounters in Transylvania.